glacials/twos.dev/src/cold/apple.md

 the time I go to play a podcast, the player gets stuck loading it forever.

 Ecosystem effects of Apple Podcasts include tight Siri support.

-#### Departure {#byepodcasts}

-Because of the stability issues and because we got a Polestar which has no Apple Podcasts app, I've switched to Pocket Casts.

 ## Conclusion {#conclusion}